Cooked Atlantic salmon: 206 kcal per 100g

 Frequently Asked Questions

-How much protein is in a salmon fillet?
+How should I track a salmon fillet?

 CalMind